 - 1. Encourage the expansion of the Adopt-A-Highway program for mowing. - 2.
-Develop and encourage areas of native vegetation. - 3.
-The mowing operations team will remain intact and will meet after the mowing season to review the effectiveness of the operations direction.
+Develop and encourage areas of native vegetation including pollinator-beneficial vegetation. - 3.
+The Roadside Vegetation Management policy, guidelines and recommended practices will be reviewed as needed.

 Trimming